Jump to content

 Development of the field and potential applications

-Until the early 1980s, TPA was used as a spectroscopic tool.
-Scientists compared the OPA and TPA spectra of different organic molecules and obtained several fundamental structure property relationships.
+Until the early 1980s, two-photon absorption was used as a spectroscopic tool.
+Scientists compared the one-photon absorption and two-photon absorption spectra of different organic molecules and obtained several fundamental structure property relationships.
 However, in late 1980s, applications started to be developed.
 Peter Rentzepis suggested applications in 3D optical data storage.
 Watt Webb suggested microscopy and imaging.
 Other applications such as 3D microfabrication, optical logic, autocorrelation, pulse reshaping and optical power limiting were also demonstrated.[12]

 3D imaging of semiconductors